BCG Matrix Analysis: The Four Quadrants Explained

 Want to go deeper

 This page is the methodology; the worked deep-dives are where the four quadrants come alive on real portfolios.
-Start with the Nvidia BCG Matrix Analysis 2026 for a portfolio dangerously tipped behind one Star, the SpaceX BCG Matrix Analysis 2026 for a self-funding flywheel, and the FC Barcelona BCG Matrix for what happens when the Cash Cow breaks.
+Start with the Nvidia BCG Matrix Analysis 2026 for a portfolio dangerously tipped behind one Star, the SpaceX BCG Matrix Analysis 2026 for a self-funding flywheel, the FC Barcelona BCG Matrix for what happens when the Cash Cow breaks, and the Alphabet BCG Matrix 2026 for a Cash Cow (Search) being actively contested by AI-native rivals while it funds everything else.
 Then read Ansoff Matrix vs BCG Matrix to see how a portfolio diagnosis (BCG) hands off to a growth prescription (Ansoff) — the two frameworks are built to run back to back.
+And when your portfolio outgrows four boxes, BCG Matrix vs GE-McKinsey Matrix shows when to escalate from the fast 2×2 to the nine-box grid.

 Want to run this on your phone?
 Framework for iPhone & iPad — fill in any framework with AI assistance.